Terrific Year 2

-Emphasis is put on practical experience with lots of opportunities to talk to each other about their learning, challenging children to push themselves further.
+Emphasis is put on practical experience with lots of opportunities to talk to each other about their learning and challenging children to push themselves further.

 In English children have the opportunity to study fiction and non-fiction texts.
-Reading and interpreting theses texts through guided reading plays a large part in developing comprehension skills, eventually building on learning to produce their own texts.
+Reading and interpreting them through guided reading plays a large part in developing understanding of the written word, eventually building on learning to produce their own writing.

-We believe that children always show us their best writing when they experience what they are writing about so we try to give them as much experience outside the classroom as possible to develop their vocabulary.
+We believe that children always show us their best writing when they experience what they are writing about so we try to give them as much involvement with outdoor learning as possible to develop their vocabulary.

 Children are also encouraged to apply phonics and spelling knowledge to their writing, which is taught explicitly through daily phonics lessons, building on their knowledge of sounds to spell more complex, longer words.

-Great emphasis is put on regular one-to-one reading, developing the children’s interest in, and love of books as well as ‘Reading Champions’ from Y4/5 sharing books with us during reading time.
+Great emphasis is put on regular one-to-one reading, developing the children’s interest in, and love of books as well as ‘Reading Champions’ with the Y5 pupils sharing books with us during reading time.

-In Year 1/2 maths is still very much’ hands on’ giving children a wide variety of practical experience to ensure that new concepts are ‘learned by doing’.
-These new concepts are then built on to develop children’s mathematical investigative skills and to give them the ability to use these skills in everyday situations.
+Maths in Y2 is still very much ’hands on’ giving children a wide variety of practical experience to ensure that new concepts are ‘learned by doing’.
+These new concepts are then built on to develop children’s reasoning and problem solving skills through the ‘Mastery’ approach giving them the ability to use these skills in everyday situations.

-Science in Year 1/2 is focussed on the development of knowledge and understanding of the Science topics through investigative work.
-Children are taught how to carry out a ‘fair test’ in order to prove or disprove their own theories.
+Science in Year 2 is focussed on the development of knowledge and understanding of the Science topics through investigative work.
+Children are taught how to carry out experimental work in order to prove or disprove their own theories.
 Skills in measuring, recording observations, presenting findings and making comparisons are developed to increase knowledge and understanding of the world around them.